AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_ui.md

 ## User settings

-Users can update the colour of an annotation by clicking on the PDF annotation and changing the colour from the toolbar.
-The updated colour is applied to all new annotations of that type added to the PDF.
+Users can update the color of an annotation by clicking on the PDF annotation and changing the color from the toolbar.
+The updated color is applied to all new annotations of that type added to the PDF.
 Also, when any annotation tool is selected for the first time, there is a coach mark displayed to educate users about the